Relkci/Zabbix_FullContact_API/README.md

 - 4 Graphs
 - 1 Dashboard

 ## Triggers
 - Credits Plan Change
-For each of the following, Person and Company, Enrichments and Subscriptions
+For each of the following, Person and Company, Enrichment and Subscriptions
 - Credits Overage
 - Credits 50% Used
 - Credits 90% Used

+## Macros
+- {$FULLCONTACTAPIKEY}  (API Key for FullContact)

+## Tags
+- Application:API
+- Application:FullContact
+- API:FullContact
+- FullContact:Quota (Quota)
+- FullContact:Count (Count)
+- FullContact:Overquota (Over Quota Use)
+- FullContact:Account (Account Info)
+- FullContact:Data (JSON API Data Source)
+- FullContact:CompanyEnrichment (Company Enrichment Stats)
+- FullContact:PersonEnrichment (Person Enrichment Stats)

 ## Known Limitations & Issues
 - Quota items may not populate properly if a plan is not purchased
+- Count is the same as "use" and unlike a typical result count attribute (this is done to match the endpoint scheme, despite it being confusing)

 ## Screenshots